The S.T.E.P.S. approach to screen acting

 -style vs substance

--risk taking and what it actually means at any stage in your career
+-risk taking and what it actually means

 -on-set communicating with directors, actors, and other creatives